wanghaisheng/channels-should-exclude-from-campaign/README.md

-## 1.1 automatically detect a website /channel is for chinese
+## 1.1 automatically detect a website /channel is in chinese

 ## 1.2 mannually maintain list for excluding